cytix-software/AppSec-Detection-Framework/README.md

 - The language the vulnerability was written in
 - The webserver technology in use
-- CWE IDs associated witht he vulnerability
+- CWE IDs associated with the vulnerability
 - The OWASP Top 10 category code
 - The OWASP Top 10 category name